 General Functions of the Branches and their Executives include:

-- Organizing the delivery of local professional development opportunities;
+- Organizing the delivery of local continuing education opportunities.

-- Facilitating the efforts of the association to increase public and especially student awareness of the value of engineering and geoscience; and
+- Facilitating the efforts of the organization to increase public and student awareness of the value of engineering and geoscience.

 Registrants are encouraged to become active in the affairs of their local branch.
 Important programs that are offered by many branches include career awareness initiatives for elementary students

 , organizing and judging of science fairs for secondary students, mentoring programs